When is the Marathon Shuffle?

 Can I do a shorter or longer distance?

-There is one “official” course.
+There is one “official” 27 kilometer course.

-Longer: Some folks have started at Sarah Point and run 50-kilometres.
+Longer: Some folks have started at Sarah Point and run 50-kilometers.
 Some have started in the middle of the night at the finish, ran to the start, started with everyone else and run to the finish.
 We will recognize those who attempt an “Ultra Shuffle” with a note in the results.

-Shorter: In past years, the family-friendly 12-kilometre “Half” Shuffle was almost as popular as the full Shuffle.
+Shorter: In past years, the family-friendly 12-kilometer “Half” Shuffle was almost as popular as the full Shuffle.
 Given the traffic chaos and logistics of getting people to various starting points along the trail, however, we had to abandon the shorter distance.
 We will record as a DNF (Did Not Finish) if you don’t complete the course.

 Note: We plan to host a shorter, more child, senior and family-friendly event on National Trails Day (first Saturday in June.)